lhermann/lukashermann.dev/content/writing/bootstrapping-a-saas-business-in-germany.md

 ### Choosing a Price

 Pricing is a huge challenge in the SaaS space, because there's no real additional cost for each user you add.
-You could charge €5/month or €69/month, and the cost to you would essentially be the same.
+Should you charge €5/month or €69/month?
 Your price is essentially just made up by you.
 Here are some factors to consider:

 1. **Target Customer**: If you're aiming at individual consumers (B2C), your pricing will typically be lower, between €5 and €20/month.
 Businesses (B2B), however, are willing to shell out more, potentially hundreds per month, if your solution solves a significant problem for them.